Skip to content

 Once configured, OICM automatically syncs the data into the Data Volume when you click Import.

-Datavolume Import OBS
+Datavolume Export OBS

 Workloads and Data Volumes